It's the end of the financial year, so July is a great month to make sure your business is ready for the year ahead.

 - remove the prospect of a discussion about pay – the employee should be thinking about the work itself

-- remember to recognise the good work that staff do – any weaknesses or problems should be discussed, and solutions should be identified together.
+- recognise the good work that staff do, discuss weaknesses or problems and identify solutions together